KiandaBPM/KiandaBPM.github.io/getting-started.md

 At the time of writing the default fields fall into 4 main categories of fields:

-1. **Input** - Input fields include the most common data input fields such textbox, user picker, dates, tables checkbox and number fields
+1. **Input** - Input fields include the most common data input fields such textbox, user picker, dates, tables checkbox and number fields.
 2. **Layout** - Layout fields are fields that serve the purpose perfecting the layout your form.
-They include responsive panels, dialog box and rich text fields
+They include responsive panels, dialog box and rich text fields.
-3. **Action** - Action fields are fields that allow user interface action like buttons, links or even signature components
+3. **Action** - Action fields are fields that allow user interface action like buttons, links or even signature components.
-4. **Custom**  - Under custom fields, you will find any custom-developed fields available under your developer section
+4. **Custom**  - Under custom fields, you will find any custom-developed fields available under your developer section.

 [Learn more about the form designer](form-designer.md)